LXD is a system container and virtual machine manager

 - criu.enable: Enable experimental live-migration support [default=false]

-- daemon.debug: Increases logging to debug level [default=false]
+- daemon.debug: Increase logging to debug level [default=false]

-- daemon.group: Group of users that can interact with LXD [default=lxd]
+- daemon.group: Set group of users that can interact with LXD [default=lxd]

 lxd initon initial start